rogall-e/DSSG-Data-Engineering-Workshop/docs/2_extract/material.md

 Extracting and loading data is the process of getting data from a source and loading it into a target.
 The source can be a file, a database, an API, or any other source of data.
 The target can be a file, a database, or any other target that can store data.

-## Why you should not build things yourself

 ## Airbyte Intro

 We will use Airbyte for the extraction and loading of data.
 Airbyte is an open-source data integration platform that helps you consolidate data from different sources and load it into a destination of your choice.
 It can be either self-hosted on your own infrastructure or you can use their cloud version.